bsuryadevara/rag/docs/deploy-helm-from-repo.md

     ```

    :::{note}
-   Refer to [NIM Model Profile Configuration](model-profiles.md) to set NIM LLM profile according to the GPU type and count.
+   Refer to [NIM Model Profile Configuration](model-profiles.md) for using non-default NIM LLM profile.
-   Set the profile explicitly to avoid any errors with NIM LLM pod deployment.
    :::